 Subject to a basic minimum floor of rights, such as the right to be paid at least the National Minimum Wage, and to minimum statutory holiday, the terms of the employment contract – and any changes to those terms – are a matter for the employer and employee to agree.

 However, there is very significant inequality of bargaining power in the employment relationship for most workers.
-That is one of the main reasons why collective bargaining by a recognised union is so important.
+This is one of the main reasons why collective bargaining by a recognised union is so important.
 It helps to redress the imbalance and achieve better contract terms than individual employees could hope to achieve acting alone.

 Employers should consult staff in order to obtain agreement to changes to the contract, for example introducing a new shift pattern.
 They should also provide enough advance warning to enable staff to prepare for any change.
 Imposing changes without consulting properly or without providing enough notice of the proposed changes is likely to be a breach of the implied contractual duties of mutual trust and confidence and good faith.